RiedigerD2/OpenHouse/PrototypeOne/README.txt

 all other file in ?\Information are refered to in a file already existing in the file. eg."Top.xml" as a SubCatagoryFile

+ A LogFile is created and stored as \bin\Debug\Log.txt or \bin\Release\Log.txt.
+To reset this file simply delete it.

+ Loading the application onto the surface.

+	Place the file PrototypeOne in C:\Surface Code Samples\SDKSamples\Core The Permisions of the PrototypeOne file must be changed to read and write allowed.
+Right click the file open properties and deselect ReadOnly.

+	create a shortcut of \bin\release\PrototypeOne.xml and place it in C:\ProgramData\Microsoft\Surface\v2.0\Programs